Accenture/openathon-2019-angular/lab-06/README.md

 ## Changing the architecture of our application

 Well, let's get our hands a little dirty.
 The first thing we have to think is about the new folder structure.
 Though there will only have a store (central, remember) we will split the store into logical parts to manage it easier (think about a big app with a big state to manage).
-Each part will be a feature or main aspect of our app so we are going to create a folder named *store* to host these parts.
-Each part will have their own Actions and *Reducers* and all of these parts we are going to gather in a file named *app.store.ts* which will pass all to our existing *app.module.ts" to inform to the app about our new store.
-The *app.store.ts* will live in the root since is a file to gather all.
+Each part will be a feature or main aspect of our app, so we are going to create a folder named *store* to host these parts.
+Each part will have their own Actions and *Reducers* and all of these parts are going to be gathered in a file named *app.store.ts* which will pass all to our existing *app.module.ts" to inform to the app about our new store.
+The *app.store.ts* will live in the root since it is a file to gather all.

 <p align="center">
     <img src="./resources/new_structure_store.png" width="250">